intel/QAT_Engine/README.md

 Once you have decided which config file you should use, or created your own you should follow the procedure below to install it:

-1. Stop the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]
+1. Stop the acceleration driver as described in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][8]

 2. Copy the appropriate `.conf` file to `/etc`

-3. Start the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]
+3. Start the acceleration driver as described in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][8]

 ### Test the Intel&reg; QuickAssist Technology OpenSSL\* Engine